-- dark green vegetables e.g. spinach, kale and watercress.
+- dark green vegetables, for example spinach, kale and watercress.

 Your body absorbs iron better if you take it with vitamin C, so have fruit juice or a good portion of fruit or vegetables with your meal.
 It’s best not to drink tea with your meal as this reduces the amount of iron that your body can absorb.

-Mild selenium deficiency is quite common in the UK and may be associated with more rapid progression of arthritis.
+Mild selenium deficiency is quite common in the UK and may be linked with arthritis progressing more quickly.
 The richest natural source of selenium is Brazil nuts, but meat and fish also contain some.
-Selenium is nearly always included in antioxidant supplements which you can buy in chemists and health food shops.
+Selenium is nearly always included in antioxidant supplements.

 Back to Diet and arthritis